ciDSproj/wine_classification/README.md

 region in Italy but derived from different wine cultivars.

 ## Feature Selection and Building Logistic Regression models
-I used filter and wrapper methods to select a subset of the original features which are good predictors of the target.
-I also applied L1 and L2 regularizations as penalties against model complexity.
-For each method applied, I built  and evaluated a logistic regression model.
+- I used filter and wrapper methods to select a subset of the original features which are good predictors of the target.
+- I also applied L1 and L2 regularizations as penalties against model complexity.
+- For each method applied, I built and evaluated a logistic regression model.
+For each model it was determined the training and test accuracy, the intercept, and coefficients.
-Another approach that I used for selecting relevant features was using a random forest model and measuring the feature importance.
+- Another approach that I used for selecting relevant features was using a random forest model and measuring the feature importance.

 ## Feature Importance with Random Forest